-If you’re here in the summer you can experience the midnight sun phenomenon, while in the winter you might have a chance to see the Northern Lights.
+If you’re here in the summer, you can experience the midnight sun phenomenon, while in the winter, you might have a chance to see the Northern Lights.
 Whatever season you visit in, the area is well known for some great nightlife.

 Even when we talk about city living in Finland, nature is never far away; sometimes, of course, it’s nice to get even closer to the wild outdoors.
 The remote Oulanka National Park is the perfect place to do this.
-The main hiking trail is a glorious 80 kilometres – but you don’t have to walk all of it!
-There are numerous other trails around the beautiful rivers, canyons and waterfalls.
+The main hiking trail is a glorious 80 kilometers – but you don’t have to walk all of it!
+There are numerous other trails around the beautiful rivers, canyons, and waterfalls.

 You can hike the ‘Love Trail’ to the top of the Copper Mountain and on the way peek at the president’s summer house, or join the Finns taking a stroll around the Marina.
 There are some stunning sunsets over the sea to round off those long summer days.